replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 The Replicated admin console requires persistent storage for state.
 By default, KOTS deploys an S3-compatible object store to satisfy the admin console's persistent storage requirement.
 The admin console stores the following in object storage:
 * Support bundles
 * Application archives
-* Backups taken with Replicated snapshots that are configured to NFS or host path storage destinations.
+* Backups taken with Replicated snapshots that are configured to NFS or host path storage destinations

 For more information about the admin console's persistent storage requirements, see [Minimum System Requirements](/enterprise/installing-general-requirements#minimum-system-requirements) in _Installation Requirements_.